-Steps 5-7 of the process guideline cover issues which will not necessarily apply in every case, but where they do apply, they should be taken into account in arriving at the final sentence.
+Steps five - seven of the process guideline cover issues which will not necessarily apply in every case, but where they do apply, they should be taken into account in arriving at the final sentence.

-Step 5 relates to taking into account a plea of guilty to an offence.
+Step five relates to taking into account a plea of guilty to an offence.
 The law says that the judge must take into account the stage in proceedings at which an offender indicates their intention to plead guilty.
-Where an offender has pled guilty, a judge will consider reducing the headline sentence, applying what is known as a 'discount'.
-Generally, the earlier the guilty plea is made, the greater the discount.
-This can generally be up to around a third off the sentence for a plea of guilty at the earliest opportunity.
-The Council is currently preparing a guideline on sentencing discounts which will look at that process in more detail, so keep an eye out for that in due course.
+Where an offender has pled guilty, a judge will consider reducing the headline sentence.
+Generally, the earlier the guilty plea is made, the greater the reduction.
+This can generally be up to a third off the sentence for a plea of guilty at the earliest opportunity.
+The Council is currently preparing a guideline on sentencing reductions, which will look at that process in more detail, so keep an eye out for that in due course.

 Meantime, back to the sentencing process guideline.
-Step 6 relates to time already spent in custody.
+Step six relates to time already spent in custody.
 The law says that any time already spent in custody awaiting trial or sentence in the case should be taken into account when a custodial sentence is being imposed.

-Step 7 relates to ancillary orders.
+Step seven relates to ancillary orders.
 These are orders which are imposed in addition to a sentence.
 Some are mandatory where certain offences are involved and others are discretionary depending on the circumstances of the case.

-The guideline provides a non-exhaustive list which includes, for example the forfeiture of a car in a drunk driving case; forfeiture of an offensive weapon such as a knife; a non-harassment order; a victim surcharge; or a football banning order.
+The guideline provides a non-exhaustive list which includes, for example, the forfeiture of a car in a drink driving case; forfeiture of an offensive weapon such as a knife; a non-harassment order; or a victim surcharge.

-Step 8 is imposing the sentence.
+Step eight is imposing the sentence.